-Proposed, nonlinear projects creating one or more acres of new and/or fully reconstructed impervious surfaces must manage stormwater runoff such that peak flow rates leaving the site are equal to or less than the existing rate leaving the site for the 2-, 10-, and 100-year events based on Atlas 14 precipitation amounts and using a nested 24-hour rainfall distribution.
+Proposed, nonlinear projects creating one or more acres of new and/or fully reconstructed impervious surfaces must manage stormwater runoff such that peak flow rates leaving the site are equal to or less than the existing rate leaving the site for the 2-, 10-, and 100-year events based on Atlas 14, or NOAA's most current published precipitation frequency estimates (defined as precipitation depths in inches at a particular location) and using the MSE-3 rainfall distribution.
 Documentation of existing and proposed discharge rates for the 2-, 10-, and 100-year events must be provided to the BCWMC for review.

-Proposed linear projects containing one or more acres of net new impervious surfaces must manage stormwater runoff such that peak flow rates leaving the site are equal to or less than the existing rate leaving the site for the 2-, 10-, and 100-year events based on Atlas 14 precipitation amounts and using a nested 24-hour rainfall distribution.
-Documentation of existing and proposed discharge rates for the 2-, 10-, and 100-year events based to the BCWMC for review.
+Proposed linear projects containing one or more acres of new and/or fully reconstructed impervious surfaces must manage stormwater runoff such that peak flow rates leaving the site are equal to or less than the existing rate leaving the site for the 2-, 10-, and 100-year events based on Atlas 14, or NOAA's most current published precipitation frequency estimates (defined as precipitation depths in inches at a particular location) and using the MSE-3 rainfall distribution.
+Documentation of existing and proposed discharge rates for the 2-, 10-, and 100-year events must be provided to the BCWMC for review.